Expert Advice On Improving Your Home

 Frequently Asked Questions About HVAC in Chesterfield, MO

-You should have your HVAC system inspected twice a year.
-After the inspection, your technician will inform you if any services are required.
-You should also schedule an inspection if you start noticing issues such as strange noises, unusual smells, or leaks.
-If your home has ductwork, you should have it inspected every few years.
+Generally, your HVAC system should be inspected twice a year.
+After an inspection, your HVAC technician will tell you what, if any, services are required.
+You should also call a technician if you start to notice any issues, like strange noises, leaks, or unusual smells.
+If your home has ductwork, it should be serviced every few years.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at once.
-You may also consider getting a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain your home's temperature.
+Always keep your thermostat as close to the outside temperature as possible, and avoid making drastic changes — adjust it only a few degrees at a time.
+You could also consider purchasing a smart thermostat.

 There are a number of ways you can make your HVAC system more energy-efficient: